Academics

 • B. Where a relevant student has become unable to continue his or her studies under the law or due to their death, disease, natural disasters, or other personal reasons.

-3. In the case of Section 1, No. 2, the criteria for calculating the date to return tuition fees shall be as follows:
+2. In the case of extenuating circumstances, as outlined in Section 1, No. 2, the date of the return of tuition fees shall be calculated as follows:

-• A. Where a student is registered; the date of submission of a written request to drop out; and
+• A. Wherein a student is registered; the date of submission of a written request to drop out; and

-• B. Where a student is on leave: the date of leave.
+• B. Wherein a student is on leave: the date of leave.

-4. In the case of Section 1.
-No.2, the tuition fees to be returned shall follow the criteria in each of the following sub-paragraphs.
-However, as to a new admittee, the admission fee shall be returned no later than the beginning date of a semester but, thereafter, shall not be returned.
+3. In the case of Section 1.
+No.2, tuition fees shall be returned according to the previously outlined timeframes.
+However, in the case of a student newly admitted to the Graduate School, the admission fee shall be returned no later than the beginning of a semester.
+However, if a new student withdraws from the Graduate School after the semester has already begun, the registration fee shall not be returned.
 (Amended on May 21, 2008.)
+Tuition reimbursements shall be made as follows:

-• A. No later than the beginning date of a semester: total amount to be returned.
+• A. Withdrawals made no later than the beginning date of a semester: full tuition reimbursement;

-• B. No later than thirty (30) days after the beginning date of a semester: 5/6 of the admission fee to be returned.
+• B. Withdrawals made no later than thirty (30) days after the beginning date of a semester: 5/6 of the tuition fee to be returned;

-• E. After ninety (90) days from the beginning date of a semester: no return.
+• E. Withdrawals made after ninety (90) days from the beginning date of the semester: no return;

 Article 16 (Change of Department)